opinderkaur/opinderkaur.github.io/_pages/research.md

 # Working Papers

-**Intergenerational Health Effects of Adult Literacy Programs: Evidence from India** (Job Market Paper)
+**Intergenerational Health Effects of Adult Learning Programs: Evidence from India** (Job Market Paper)

 <!-- [(Draft)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4120022) -->

-I estimate the impact of a large-scale adult literacy program on child health.
-Beginning in 2009, the government of India phased in a literacy campaign targeting rural women in districts with an adult female literacy rate of 50 percent or below.
+I estimate the impact of a large-scale adult learning program on child health.
+Beginning in 2009, the government of India phased in an education campaign targeting rural women in districts with an adult female literacy rate of 50 percent or below.
 I exploit this eligibility threshold in a regression discontinuity design.
 Using variation around the cutoff, I find that children whose mothers are eligible for the program are less malnourished.
 The results are likely driven by increased labor force participation of mothers and a diverse diet intake for children.
-I do not find evidence for changes in fertility behavior and utilization of healthcare services through which literacy programs might affect child health.
+I do not find evidence for changes in fertility behavior and utilization of healthcare services.
 The results translate to a large social gain due to a fall in disease burden induced by favorable child health outcomes.
-This suggests additional scope for well-designed adult literacy programs in developing countries to raise overall welfare.

 **Does signaling college quality matter?
-An experimental study in India** (with Sarojini Hirshleifer and Deepshikha Batheja)
+An experimental study in India** (with [Sarojini Hirshleifer](https://profiles.ucr.edu/app/home/profile/shirsh) and [Deepshikha Batheja](https://www.deepshikhabatheja.com))

 *Funded by: J-PAL Post-Primary Education Fund*